ezazahamad2003/the-100th-sonnet/README.md

 - Use it as a creative spark for your own writing or reflections

 ## About the Author
-The author of *The 100th Sonnet* has a deep love for both Indian music and English poetry, crafting each sonnet with care to preserve the soul of the original while embracing the elegance of the sonnet form.
+The author of *The 100th Sonnet*  is Zach Xavier1

 ## Connect and Share
 If this book resonates with you, share your favorite sonnet on social media, discuss your thoughts with fellow poetry lovers, or even request a transformation of your favorite Indian song!